TheSpaceBetweenTheAtoms/TraffickLiteTest/README.md

 - 🎨 **Visual Highlighting**: Clear visual indicators for flagged text with color coding
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices

-## Quick Installation (Windows)
+## Quick Installation

-1. Download the latest release `document-review-app-installer.exe` from the releases page
+1. Download the latest release package from the releases page
-2. Run the installer and follow the setup wizard
-3. Launch the application from the Start Menu or Desktop shortcut
+2. Extract the downloaded package to your desired location
+3. Run the `install.bat` file
+4. Follow the deployment wizard prompts:
+   - The wizard will check for Node.js installation
+   - Enter your PostgreSQL database connection details
+   - Choose a port for the application (default: 5000)
+   - The wizard will automatically:
+     - Set up environment variables
+     - Install dependencies
+     - Initialize the database
+     - Prepare the application for first use
+5. Once installation is complete, you can:
+   - Start the development server: `npm run dev`
+   - Build and start in production: `npm run build && npm start`
-4. Access the application at `http://localhost:5000` in your web browser
+   - Access the application at: `http://localhost:<your-chosen-port>`

 ## Manual Installation